 Belmond acquired 10 cars from Iarnród Éireann (Irish Rail), which it transformed into a luxury sleeper train with accommodations for up to 40 guests traveling in 20 elegant, en-suite cabins.

 The Irish train’s design references Dublin’s classic Georgian architecture and elements of Ireland’s ancient folklore and traditions, evoking the country’s celebrated cultural heritage with a contemporary twist.

 The train’s name is derived from Hibernia, the classical Latin name for the island of Ireland.

 Click here to read IRT Owner & CEO Owen Hardy’s blog review of the Belmond Grand Hibernian after taking the Grand Tour with an IRT group charter.

 Read about the Belmond Grand Hibernian’s triumphal welcome at New York’s Grand Central Terminal by clicking here.

 The Belmond Grand Hibernian’s five sleeping cars, rich with an authentic Irish atmosphere, are a mix of modern luxury and traditional design to sumptuous effect.

 16 twin and four double cabins accommodate a maximum of 40 guests.
-All cabins have an en-suite bathroom (shower, sink and toilet) and include a wardrobe, writing desk and chair, and large windows that allow you to admire the verdant landscape as it unfolds.
+All cabins have an en-suite bathroom (shower, sink and toilet), and include a full-length wardrobe, writing desk and chair, individually-controlled heating, ceiling fan, and large windows that partially open.
 Cabins are approximately 85 square feet.

 The cars are named after Irish counties and are decorated to match their county’s traditional tartan: “Down” features vibrant splashes of orange, “Waterford” is designed with cool blues, “Leitrim” has bold reds, and “Kerry” boasts sophisticated shades of purple.

-One car has 3 twin compartments, plus an additional twin cabin with wheelchair access for guests with limited mobility.
-The corridor from this cabin through to the restaurant and bar is designed with disability access in mind; corridors are sufficiently wide (700m) to allow for the wheelchair to move freely.
+The closest cabin to the public cars, cabin “A,” is accessible for guests with limited mobility.
+An on-board narrow wheelchair is reserved for the occupant of this cabin, if desired.
+The corridor from this cabin through to the restaurant and bar is designed with access in mind; corridors are sufficiently wide (700m) to allow for the wheelchair to move freely.
+This cabin’s bathroom is designed to be a wet room — i.e., its shower has no lip and no curtain.
+Please contact us for more information about accessibility on the train.